didacflorensa/MCA-Cancer/README.md

 This repository contains all the code, scripts and services built in the context of my Ph.D Studies related with cancer incidence in the region of Lleida.
 Inside this repository you will find:

 * _data_: This folder contains mock data to use and understand the tools developed.
-This is not the data used in my research, and I can not publish raw data because it could contain patient information.
+The mock data is ready to be analysed using the r-scripts even though the results will not be the same as our study because this is not the data used in my research.
+I can not publish raw data because it could contain patient information.
 The study complies with the general data protection regulation.
+In conclusion, the mock data permits running the scripts and understanding how the analysis works.
 * _docker_: This folder contains the required container to deploy the scripts.
 Alternatively, you can install R, python or jupyter or shinny in your personal laptop or server and run them in a more traditional way.
 * _results_: This folder is need by the containers to store inside the results.
 To add the results in this folder, create it manually.
 This folder will not upload in github because it was added in .gitignore.
 * _r-scripts_: This folder contains the R scripts with the main functions to calculate the techniques used.